1979 Major League Baseball postseason: California Angels vs. Baltimore Orioles

-This was the first and only postseason meeting between the Orioles and Angels.
+This was the first ALCS since 1975 to not feature either the New York Yankees or Kansas City Royals.
 The Orioles defeated the Angels in four games to return to the World Series for the fourth time in eleven years.

 The Orioles prevailed in an extra-inning Game 1 off a walk-off three-run home run from John Lowenstein in the bottom of the tenth.
-Game 2 was an offensive duel which the Orioles won 9-8 after fending off a rally by the Angels in the top of the ninth after they had scored two runs.
-When the series shifted to Anaheim, the Angels won their first postseason game in franchise history in Game 3, as Larry Harlow hit an RBI double to overcome a late Orioles' lead in the bottom of the ninth.
-However, the series would wrap up in Game 4, as the Orioles blew out the Angels, 8-0, thanks to a complete game shutout pitched by starter Scott McGregor.
+Game 2 was an offensive slugfest which the Orioles won to take a 2–0 series lead headed to Anaheim.
+In Game 3, the Angels won their first postseason game in franchise history, as Larry Harlow hit an RBI double to overcome a late Orioles' lead in the bottom of the ninth.
+However, the series would wrap up in Game 4, as Scott McGregor pitched a six-hit complete-game shutout in a blowout win for the Orioles.

-This was the first of three consecutive losses in the ALCS for the Angels, as they would blow a 2-0 series lead in the 1982 ALCS to the Milwaukee Brewers, and a 3-1 series lead in the 1986 ALCS to the Boston Red Sox.
+This was the first of three consecutive losses in the ALCS for the Angels.
+In 1982, they would blow a two-games-to-none lead to the Milwaukee Brewers, and in 1986 they would blow a 3–1 series lead to the Boston Red Sox.
 The Angels would not win the AL pennant until 2002, the year when they won the World Series.

-The Orioles would return to the ALCS again in 1983, where they defeated the Chicago White Sox in four games en route to the World Series title.
+The Orioles would win their next and most recent pennant in 1983, where they defeated the Chicago White Sox in four games en route to a World Series title.

 National League Championship Series

 Pittsburgh Pirates vs. Cincinnati Reds

-This was the fourth postseason meeting between the Reds and Pirates this decade.
+This was the fourth postseason meeting of the Pirates–Reds rivalry this decade.
 The Reds won in 1970, 1972, and 1975.
-This time, the Pirates would return the favor, sweeping the Reds and returning to the World Series for the second time in nine years.
+This time, the Pirates would return the favor, sweeping the Reds and returning to the World Series for the second time in nine years (in the process denying a rematch of the 1970 World Series between the Reds and Orioles).

 The Pirates stole Game 1 in Cincinnati in extra innings, capped off by a three-run home run by Willie Stargell in the top of the eleventh.
-They would won Game 2 in extra innings as well, taking a 2-0 series lead headed back to Pittsburgh.
-Bert Blyleven pitched a complete game in Game 3 as the Pirates blew out the Reds, 7-1, securing the pennant.
+They won Game 2 in extra innings as well, taking a 2–0 series lead headed back to Pittsburgh.
+Bert Blyleven pitched a complete game in Game 3 as the Pirates blew out the Reds to secure the pennant, exacting long-awaited revenge on their hated rivals.

-The Reds would not return to the postseason again until 1990, where they met the Pirates again in the NLCS and defeated them in six games en route to a World Series title.